MRU-CSIS-3512-202201-001/shared-course-material/README.md

 If you are comfortable talking in person (it's my preferred mode of communication), please swing by my office.
 I even have a chair for guests.
 It's one of those crappy lab chairs, but it's still a chair **just for you**.

-If you need to talk to me online (because you're home or kinda shy), then you _might_ be able to reach me online.
+If you need to talk to me online (because you're home or kinda shy - or because MRU has put in-person things on pause), then you can reach me online.
 You'll need to use the IA Help System to do so:

 1. Look up the IA (that's Steve Kalmar and me) availability for the day: [bit.ly/comp-help-availability](http://bit.ly/comp-help-availability-w21)
 2. When both **you and the IA you want to talk to** are available, fill out this form: [bit.ly/comp-help-form](https://bit.ly/comp-help-form)